If you’re planning to build a Web or mobile app, I’m going to show you how to do it much faster and much more effectively by using the MVP approach.

 Sometimes it’s a big plus if you can already get some sketches of the most important screens.

-Now it’s about time for the development and there are three famous ways to approach it.
+Now it’s about time for development and there are three famous ways to approach it.

 First, you can find a CTO.
 This one we recommend the most.
 You can also find a freelancer that will help you to develop the product.
-And as the last one, you can go to the software development agency.
+And as the last one, you can go to the software development agency or dedicated MVP agency.
 For this, we’re going to make another video, and we’re not going to go too much into details.

 Now, it’s about time to launch the MVP and as we said before, MVP is an iteration process.